qstainless/TextAnalyzerClient/README.md

 Although the user may close the client application at any time, doing so will not terminate the server.
 To terminate both the client and the server, the user must enter "exit" (sans quotes) in the URL field and click the 'Analyze!' button.

 ## Installation.
 To install the program, simply clone the repo, open it in your favorite IDE, and run it.
 Make sure that Java JDK 8 and JavaFX 8 are installed in your system.
+For convenience, I have created the files needed for importing the project into Eclipse.

 ## Known Issues
 None at this time.